Spiritualized - Broken Heart

 Details

-• Pierce's then girlfriend Kate Radley (above, left) joined the band in 1992.
-At that point the group hadn't made any albums.
-She played keyboards.
+- Pierce's then girlfriend Kate Radley (above, left) joined the band on keyboards in 1991.

 An Atari sequencer

-• Jason Pierce's girlfriend and bandmate, Kate Radley left him in 1995.
+- Jason Pierce's girlfriend and bandmate, Kate Radley left him in 1995.
 Kate didn't only leave, she left in secret, to get married to Richard Ashcroft.
 Spiritualized would open for Ashcrofts band, The Verve, just four days later.
-While Radley had left the relationship, unequivocally, with a thud, she wouldn't leave the band until 1997.
+While Radley had deserted the relationship unequivocally, with a thud, she wouldn't leave the band until 1997.
 Sounds like a complicated two years.
-She would finally go after the release of this lush, haunting, uplifting, aching album.
+She would finally leave the band after the release of this lush, haunting, uplifting, and aching album.

 Pierce, who had sole creative control over Spiritualized, maintains that the heartbroken love songs on the record were written before the pair split and that the lyrics were largely an empathetic imagining of him in someone elses shoes.
 Someone who just so happened to be going through an emotional experience near identical to his own.
-It seems hard to believe though Pierce is adamant.
-People do split up everyday but you can practically hear his heart break on 'Cool Waves' and 'Broken Heart'.
-Maybe it was his subconscious telling him something.
+It seems hard to believe, though Pierce is adamant.
+People do split-up everyday, but you can practically hear his heart break on 'Cool Waves' and 'Broken Heart'.

 'Broken Heart' is about keeping yourself busy as a way of dealing with loss.
 Pierce references his struggles with drugs and alcohol with lines like "I'm wasted all the time.
 I've got to drink you right out of my mind."

 I don't blame Jason Pierce for wanting to keep things out of the papers.
 A musician who puts his heart and soul into his music is one thing but you don't have to spell it out for the press.
-The listeners can hear the music, feel it and that's enough.
+The listeners can hear the music, feel it, and that's enough.
 The funny thing is though, the break up gifted Pierce with the best music of his career.
 You can hear the heartbreak in every word on certain songs.
 On 'Cool Waves' alone he says "love you" nine times.
-While the album does have this agonised beauty it's not all it has.
-There is also gospel and psychedelia, otherwise known as religion and drugs.
-Pierce was addicted to heroin at the time and some people speculate that's what he was crying out for but I don't buy it.
-The record can, in parts, be an almost transcendental experience and it's love not drugs that gives you that.

 Lyrics